AthinaLange/ShoreScan/README.md

 ```

-NOTE: 'write_netCDF' doesn't fully work yet bc dist_uv_to_xyz and DEM stuff needs to be written

 ## Requirements
 - .png/.jpg images of images to be rectified, individual or concatinated timestacks from ARGUS-style cameras.
 Must be dimensions of time x length(U,V) coordinates
 - config.json - definitions for all directories and variables